-Table 6 - Planning and Design Principles
+Table 67 - Planning and Design Principles

-Land Use Parking Guideline Office/Business Premises 1 space / 40m2 gross floor area + 1 courier / service car parking space (minimum) A concession may be granted where it can be demonstrated that on street parking is not restricted.
-Retail Premises 1 space / 35m2 gross floor area Neighbourhood Shop 1 space / 35m 2 gross floor area + 1 space / staff ^{on} the site at any one time during peak period; a minimum of 4 parking spaces must be provided Supermarket/Regional Centre 1 space / 20m2 gross floor area + 1 bicycle and 1 motorcycle space per 25 car parking spaces after the first 25 car parking spaces Bulky Goods Premises 1 space / staff + 1 space / 45m2 gross floor area (minimum) Note : Parking demand can vary for different types of bulky goods retail stores and additional parking may be required.
-Comparisons must be drawn with similar developments in similar locations. + provision for cars with trailers, where applicable Licensed Club 15 spaces / 100m 2 , minimum, of licensed internal floor + outdoor areas.
+Land Use Parking Guideline Office/Business Premises 1 space / 40m2 gross floor area + 1 courier / service car parking space (minimum) A concession may be granted where it can be demonstrated that on street parking is not Retail Premises Neighbourhood Shop 1 space / 35m2 gross floor area Neighbourhood Shop 1 space / 35m gross floor area + 1 space / staff on the site at any one time during peak period; a minimum of 4 parking spaces must be provided Supermarket/Regional Centre 1 space / 20m2 gross floor area + 1 bicycle and 1 motorcycle space per 25 car parking spaces after the first 25 car parking spaces Bulky Goods Premises 1 space / staff + 1 space / 45m2 gross floor area (minimum) Note: Parking demand can vary for different types of bulky goods retail stores and additional parking may be required.
+Comparisons must be drawn with similar Comparisons must be drawn with similar developments in similar locations. + provision for cars with trailers, where applicable Licensed Club 15 spaces / 100m , minimum, of licensed internal floor + outdoor areas.
 Outdoor areas that are ancillary to the internal floor area, such as small smoking areas, are not included in the total licensed area.